Valentine, Nebraska: Geography

 According to the United States Census Bureau, the city has an area of 2.25 sqmi, of which 2.22 sqmi is land and 0.03 sqmi is water.

 Valentine is immediately north of the Niobrara River, on the northern edge of the Sandhills physiographic region.
 Merritt Reservoir, created by a dam on the Snake River, is approximately 30 mi southwest of Valentine.
-Snake River Falls, Nebraska's largest waterfall, is on the Snake River between the reservoir (a few miles downstream) and Valentine.
+Snake River Falls is on the Snake River between the reservoir (a few miles downstream) and Valentine.
 Smith Falls, Nebraska's tallest waterfall, is on a small stream tributary to the Niobrara River about 15 mi east of Valentine in Smith Falls State Park.

 Just south of Valentine, a pair of bridges span the Niobrara River.
 The modern bridge carries traffic north and south along U.S. Route 83.
 Just to the west, an arched cantilever truss bridge named the Bryan Bridge is also open to through traffic.
 Designed by Josef Sorkin and built in 1932, the Bryan Bridge is made of steel and is listed on the National Register of Historic Places.
 A large red neon heart (a star during the Christmas season) is on the pine-covered Minnechaduza Creek canyon wall at the north end of Main Street.